saranshbansal/learn-aws/NOTES_S3_AND_DATABASES.md

 #### Amazon S3 Transfer Acceleration
 Amazon S3 Transfer Acceleration is a bucket feature that when enabled allows end users to upload objects to the S3 bucket via a local Edge location enabling fast transfer speeds over the AWS backbone network.

-An important point to note is that your bucket names must not contain any dots `(.)` and be DNS compliant.
-In addition, transfer Acceleration is only supported on `virtual-hosted` style requests.
-You must either be the bucket owner to configure transfer acceleration or assign the `s3:PutAccelerateConfiguration` to another user to delegate this capability.
+- You must either be the bucket owner to configure transfer acceleration or assign the `s3:PutAccelerateConfiguration` to another user to delegate this capability.
+- In addition, transfer Acceleration is only supported on `virtual-hosted` style requests.

+> **Exam note:** An important point to note is that your bucket names must not contain any dots `(.)` and be DNS compliant.

 #### Amazon S3 Event Notification
 Amazon S3 can create a notification based on the following events that occur: